 The impact of hemiplegia and epilepsy

 Both hemiplegia and epilepsy are variable conditions that can affect people in different ways and to different degrees.
 Many of the effects of these conditions are physical, such as muscle or limb weakness, or seizures.
 However, there are often emotional effects of living with these conditions.
 Your child may have many different feelings about living with their condition.
 And as a parent of someone with hemiplegia and epilepsy you may experience many different emotions at different times too.

-If you would like to talk to someone about how you or your child are coping with living with hemiplegia or epilepsy, or you have any questions about either condition, you might like to call our helpline or Hemihelp's helpline.
+If you would like to talk to someone about how you or your child are coping with living with hemiplegia or epilepsy, or you have any questions about either condition, you might like to contact Hemihelp or call our helpline.